 Stem Cell Therapy for Sports & Athletic Injuries

 Athletic injuries can be one of the best responders to stem cell therapy.
 In fact, sports icons, such as Peyton Manning & Ryan Tannehill, have used stem cell treatments with much success.
-Stemedix uses adipose, bone marrow aspirate or umbilical cord blood derived stem cells as methods of therapy for you in your journey to wellness.
+Stemedix uses adipose, bone marrow aspirate or umbilical cord derived stem cells as methods of therapy for you in your journey to wellness.
 These regenerative therapies help the body’s natural healing process work faster and more effectively.
 If you have a sports/athletic injury, stem cells can:

 - Help repair ligaments and tendons